The Clifford Deformation of the Hermite Semigroup: The series representation of the Fourier transform

 \section{The series representation of the Fourier transform}

-The Fourier transform is the very special case of the holomorphic semigroup, evaluated at $\o = i \pi /2$.
-In this case, the kernel $K(x,y)= K(x,y;i\pi/2)$ is given by the following theorem.
+The Fourier transform is the very special case of the holomorphic semigroup, evaluated at $\o=i \pi/2$.
+In this case, the kernel $K(x,y)=K(x,y;i\pi/2)$ is given by the following theorem.

-\begin{theorem} Put $K(x,y) = A(z,w) + \ux \wedge \uy B(z,w)$ with
+\begin{theorem} Put $K(x,y)=A(z,w)+\ux\wedge\uy B(z,w)$ with

-and $z = |\ux| |\uy|$, $w = \la \ux, \uy\ra /z$, $\alpha_{-1}=0$ and $\alpha_{k} = e^{-\frac{i \pi k}{2(1+c)}}$.
+and $z=|\ux||\uy|$, $w=\la\ux,\uy\ra/z$, $\alpha_{-1}=0$ and $\alpha_{k}=e^{-\frac{i\pi k}{2(1+c)}}$.
 These series are convergent and the integral transform defined in distributional sense on $\cL^{2}_{0,c}(\mR^{m})$ by

-coincides with the operator $\cF_{\dD} = e^{i \frac{\pi}{2} \left(\frac{1}{2}+ \frac{\mu - 1}{2(1+c)} \right)} e^{\frac{-i \pi}{ 4(1+c)^{2}}\left(\dD^{2} - (1+c)^{2}\ux^{2}\right)}$ on the basis $\phi_{t,\ell,m}$. \end{theorem}
+coincides with the operator $\cF_{\dD}=e^{i\frac{\pi}{2}\left(\frac{1}{2}+\frac{\mu- 1}{2(1+c)}\right)}e^{\frac{-i\pi}{4(1+c)^{2}}\left(\dD^{2}-(1+c)^{2}\ux^{2}\right)}$ on the basis $\{\phi_{t,\ell,m}\}$. \end{theorem}

-\begin{proof} Using the well-known identity (see \cite[exercise 21, p.
-371]{Sz})
+\begin{proof} Using the well-known identity (see~\cite[Exercise 21, p.~371]{Sz})

-we can prove in the same way as leading to Theorem \ref{seriesholom} that the integral transform $\cF_{0, c}$ coincides with
+we can prove in the same way as leading to Theorem~\ref{seriesholom} that the integral transform $\cF_{0,c}$ coincides with

-on the basis $\phi_{t,\ell}$.
-The theorem also follows as a special case of Theorem \ref{seriesholom}, taking the limit $\o \rightarrow i \pi /2$. \end{proof}
+on the basis $\phi_{t,\ell,m}$.
+The theorem also follows as a~special case of Theorem~\ref{seriesholom}, taking the limit $\o \rightarrow i\pi/2$. \end{proof}

-\begin{remark} One can also define an analogue of the Schwartz space of rapidly decreasing functions in this context.
-Let $L = \dD^{2} - (1+c)^{2}\ux^{2}$ and denote by $D(L)$ the domain of $L$ in $\cL^{2}_{0,c}(\mR^{m})$.
-Then the Schwartz space is defined by
+\begin{remark} One can also def\/ine an analogue of the Schwartz space of rapidly decreasing functions in this context.
+Let $L=\dD^{2}-(1+c)^{2}\ux^{2}$ and denote by $D(L)$ the domain of~$L$ in~$\cL^{2}_{0,c}(\mR^{m})$.
+Then the Schwartz space is def\/ined by

-and one can check that the Fourier transform $\cF_{0, c}$ is an isomorphism of this space. \end{remark}
+and one can check that the Fourier transform $\cF_{0,c}$ is an isomorphism of this space. \end{remark}

 \begin{remark} In the limit case $c=0$, we can check that the kernel reduces to